Nazil1712/D22IT184_Summer_Internship/README.md

         - **Implementation:** Implemented Select2 across project pages to replace standard dropdowns with searchable ones for region selection.
 This enhancement aimed to improve usability and efficiency in filtering callboxes by regions.

+### Week-4

+- **Task: Implementing Select2 for ANI Selection**

+    - **Description:**
+        -  Integrated Select2 functionality to enhance ANI (Unique ID for Call Box) selection across the project.
+When a specific region is selected, all ANIs associated with call boxes in that region are displayed in the Select2 dropdown.
+        - This allows users to search for ANIs or select them from the dropdown menu, streamlining the selection process.

+    - **Actions Taken:**

+        - **Select2 Implementation:** Implemented Select2 for a searchable interface for ANI selection.
+        - **User Interface Enhancement:** Enhanced user interaction by providing a user-friendly method to search and select ANIs, thereby improving overall usability and efficiency.

+- **Task: Calculating Averages for Voice Calls and Call Time**

+    **1. Average Voice Calls Per Day:**

+    - Formula:
+    ```
+    Avg Voice Call per day = Total Call Voice / Number of days in month
+    ```
+    - This calculation provides the average number of voice calls made each day.

+    **2. Average Voice Call Time Per Day:**
+    - Formula:
+    ```
+    Avg Voice Call Time per day = Total Call Time in sec / Number of days in month
+    ```
+    - Steps:
+    1. Convert call time period into seconds.
+    2. Apply the formula to get the average call time per day in seconds.
+    3. Convert the result from seconds to minutes for easier interpretation.

+    **3. Average Voice Calls Per Call Box:**
+    - Formula:
+    ```
+    Avg Voice Call Per Call Box = Total Call Voice / Total Call Boxes
+    ```
+    - This calculation provides the average number of voice calls per call box.

+    **4. Average Voice Call Time Per Call Box:**
+    - Formula:
+    ```
+    Avg Voice Call Time per Call Box = Total Call Time in seconds / Total Call Boxes
+    ```
+    - This calculation provides the average call time per call box in seconds.